c9s/GenPHP/README.md

 GenPHP
 ======
-GenPHP is a powerful, flexible PHP code/project generator, which helps you to avoid do repeating jobs.
+GenPHP is a powerful, flexible PHP code/project generator, which helps you to avoid repeating jobs.

 GenPHP can generate anything you defined in the flavor, In generator class, you can use the simple generator API to generate your code.